rnitta/Lifenticon/README.md

 # Identicon Automaton
 This app is developed for [Flutter Create Contest](https://flutter.dev/create).
-The executable codes written in dart is no more than 5KB.
+The size of the codes written in dart is not more than 5KB.

 ![demo](./demo.gif)